Brendan Cummins (GAA player): Coaching career

 On 8 September 2021, Cummins was announced as the new manager of the Tipperary under-20 hurling team on a three-year term.

+On 31 May 2025, Tipperary won the 2025 All-Ireland Under-20 Hurling Championship after a 3-19 to 1-16 win against Kilkenny in the final.

 Media career

 Cummins has been a guest panelist on various GAA programmes during his playing career.
 In May 2014, it was announced that Cummins would join RTÉ's team of GAA analysts on radio and television, starting with the 2014 championships.

 He has also written articles for the official GAA website in 2014, the Irish Independent and other sports websites.